AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/overview.md

 +----------+--------------+---------------------------------------------------------------------------+
 ```

+## Commerce webhooks

+You can configure Commerce webhooks in your Cloud project with the [ENABLE_WEBHOOKS global variable](../environment/variables-global.md#enable_webhooks).
+The [_Webhooks Guide_](https://developer.adobe.com/commerce/extensibility/webhooks) describes this feature in detail.

 ## Generic webhooks

-You can capture events and `POST` JSON messages that report activity to a _webhook_ URL.
-Add a webhook URL using the following syntax:
+You can capture and report Cloud infrastructure and repository events using a custom webhook integration to `POST` JSON messages to a _webhook_ URL.

+**To add a webhook URL, use the following syntax**:

 ```bash
 magento-cloud integration:add --type=webhook --url=https://hook-url.example.com